-Sixth Form students have access to a dedicated Sixth Form Study Centre with up-to-date PCs connected to the school’s LAN (local area network).
-In addition, there is a bank of laptop computers which have wireless connections to the school’s network and can be used anywhere on the school site.
-Each department has its own computers running specialist software.
-White boards and projectors can be found in laboratories and classrooms throughout the school.
-We update our computer systems each year so that our students have high quality technology at their fingertips.
+Sixth Form students have access to a dedicated Sixth Form Study Centre with PCs.
+In addition, there is a bank of laptop computers with site-wide wifi.
+Departments have their own computers running specialist software.
+Interactive TVs and projectors can be found in laboratories and classrooms throughout the school.
+We update our computer systems regularly so that our students have high quality technology at their fingertips.

-The school’s Virtual Learning Platform and individual E-Portfolios, which students have access to inside and outside school, provide access to a wide range of materials and information to support learning across the whole curriculum.
-A wide range of software is available for use including the Adobe Creative Suite: Dreamweaver, Photoshop, Flash, Premier and Illustrator.
-The department also has a video editing and animation suite along with access to a range of digital video cameras, digital cameras and iPads.
+The school’s Virtual Learning Environment, which students have access to inside and outside school, provides access to a wide range of materials and information to support learning across the whole curriculum.
+A wide range of software is available.
+The department also has a video editing and animation suite along with a 3D printer and a range of digital video cameras, digital cameras and iPads.
 These are used within Computing lessons and as part of the extra-curricular programme.